en

 Matcha pudding

-Located near the Nishio City Historical Park this bakery/cafe offers light sandwiches but its main draw is their desserts.
-If you are looking for a small snack then the cakes, tarts and parfaits they offer are a great option.
+Located near the Nishio City Historical Park this bakery/cafe offers sandwiches, but its main draw is the desserts.
+Their cakes, tarts and parfaits are all mouthwateringly delicious.

 They offer multiple parfait options, but their seasonal parfaits are too good to pass up.
 Matcha parfaits are available from March to November and strawberry parfaits are available from November to May.